dart-lang/site-www/src/_tutorials/language/streams.md

 can't do&mdash;the first error reaching the loops will end the loop and its subscription on the stream.
 There is no recovering from that.
-You can use `handleError()` to remove errors from a stream before using it in an **await for** loop.
+The following code shows how to use `handleError()` to remove errors from a stream before using it in an **await for** loop.

-### The transform() function {#transform-function}

-The `transform()` function is not just for error handling;
-it is a more generalized "map" for streams.
-A normal map requires one value for each incoming event.
-However, especially for I/O streams, it might take several incoming events to produce an output event.
-A [StreamTransformer][] can work with that.
-For example, decoders like [Utf8Decoder][] are transformers.
-A transformer requires only one function, [bind()][], which can be easily implemented by an `async` function.

 <?code-excerpt "misc/lib/tutorial/misc.dart (mapLogErrors)"?>
 ```dart